xs222/scSimu/README.md

 # scSimu: Single-Cell SIMUlation

-scSimu is an R package used to simulate drop-seq scRNA-seq count data from real data.
+scSimu is an R package used to simulate scRNA count data from real data.

 ## Quick Start
 * Install `scSimu` using `devtools::install_github("xs222/scSimu")`